INN-SFU/Data-Portal/README.md

   - **Retrieve Asset**: Generate presigned URLs for accessing specific assets and serve an HTML template with these URLs.

 - **Forms and User Interaction**
+  - **Note** *To reiterate, this is not intended to be the final UI/UX design, merely an efficient means of exposes the fundamental service to ease the development process.
+The underlying upload and download endpoints are descirbed below*.
   - **Upload Form**: Render a form for uploading files, allowing users to select and upload files to the system.
   - **Download Form**: Render a form for downloading files, displaying available files and generating download links.

 - **Presigned URL Endpoints**
   - **Generate Upload URL**: Create a presigned URL for uploading a file to the system.
   - **Generate Download URL**: Create presigned URLs for downloading assets, providing secure access to user files.
+  - **Note**: **Currently object storage endpoints are the only ``flavour'' of endpoints integrated at this time.
+Further upload and download mechanisms will need to be developed for other systems (e.g. posix), likely with the assistance of system administrators and developers familiar with the underlying structure and network contstraints of these endpoints.**

 ## Overview